In today’s sales environment, the role of the B2B sales manager has become more complex than ever before.

 If you’ve worked in a professional environment at any capacity, you’re likely familiar with the concept of one-on-ones.
 But, just in case here’s a quick refresher.
 A sales one-on-one can be defined as a quick meeting in which a sales manager meets with their direct reports on a regular basis, to check in on their performance, growth, well-being, etc.

 When executed effectively, sales one-on-ones can become a manager’s most powerful tool for coaching, developing, and leading their teams to peak performance.
-They are a proven means for building rapport, deepening commitment, refining skills, improving productivity and ultimately, increasing revenue.
+They are a proven means for building rapport, deepening commitment, refining skills, improving productivity, and even turning your lowest performing salesperson into a selling machine for increased revenue!

 Unfortunately, for both sales managers and reps alike, the concept of weekly one-on-one meetings is one often met with disdain.
 In fact, many reps report that they receive little value from their one-on-one meetings (source).
 Wondering why?
 Most managers don’t know how to effectively conduct a one-on-one.